-Senator Vicki Marble Chair, Senate State, Veterans, and Military Affairs Committee Colorado General Assembly Room 346 200 E Colfax Avenue Denver, CO 80203 Senator Jerry Sonnenberg Vice-Chair, Senate State, Veterans, and Military Affairs Committee Colorado General Assembly Room 346 200 E Colfax Avenue Denver, CO 80203
+Senator Mike Foote Chair, Senate State, Veterans, and Military Affairs Committee Colorado General Assembly Room 346 200 E Colfax Avenue Denver, CO 80203 Senator Lois Court

+Vice Chair, Senate State, Veterans, and

+Military Affairs Committee

+Colorado General Assembly

+200 E Colfax Avenue

+Denver, CO 80203

-RE: Constitutional and Practical Issues with House Bills 17-1261 and 17-1262
+RE: Constitutional and Practical Issues with Senate Bill 19-068

-Dear Chair Marble, Vice-Chair Sonnenberg, and Members of the Senate State, Veterans, and Military Affairs Committee:
+Dear Chair Foote, Vice Chair Court, and Members of the Senate State, Veterans, and Military Affairs Committee:

-On behalf of the Center for Competitive Politics ("the Center"),1 we respectfully submit the following comments on constitutional and practical issues with portions of House Bill 17- 1261^2 and House Bill 17-1262,3 as passed the House.
-Both measures are scheduled for a hearing before the Senate State, Veterans, and Military Affairs Committee on April 26, 2017.
-Both bills touch on fundamental First Amendment rights of speech, petition, and private association.
-The bills, therefore, are subject to "exacting scrutiny" - a heightened form of judicial review under which a state must demonstrate a substantial interest and proper tailoring of the law to that interest.
-Both bills expand the regulation of "electioneering communications" to include speech between elections, divorcing the law from the state's interest and burdening those wishing to speak.
+On behalf of the Institute for Free Speech ("the Institute"), we respectfully submit the following comments on constitutional and practical issues with portions of Senate Bill 19-068, which is scheduled for a hearing before the Senate State, Veterans, and Military Affairs Committee on January 30, 2019.
+This legislation touches on fundamental First Amendment rights of speech, petition, and private association.
+S.B.
+19-068 is, therefore, subject to "exacting scrutiny" - a heightened form of judicial review under which a state must demonstrate a substantial interest and proper tailoring of the law to that interest.
+The bill expands the regulation of "electioneering communications" to include speech between elections, divorcing the law from the state's interest and burdening those wishing to speak.

-In Colorado, an "electioneering communication" is defined as "any communication broadcasted by television or radio, printed in a newspaper or on a billboard, directly mailed or delivered by hand to personal residences or otherwise distributed" that "[u]nambiguously refers to
+In Colorado, an "electioneering communication" is defined as "any communication broadcasted by television or radio, printed in a newspaper or on a billboard, directly mailed or delivered by hand to personal residences or otherwise distributed" that "[u]nambiguously refers to any candidate" run sixty days before a general election or thirty days before a primary election, and is targeted to "an audience that includes members of the electorate for such public office."
+3